pulumi/docs/content/blog/unit-testing-infrastructure-in-nodejs-and-mocha/index.md

 resolving to the default VPC.
 Even though the deployment occurred, we'd want to know that we now have an issue that we need to go track down.

-We can very clearly see such failures on the Pulumi SaaS console:
+We can very clearly see such failures in the Pulumi Console:

 ![Failed Deployment](./failed-deployment.png)